 Downlink control information (DCI) is transmitted in the first one to three OFDM symbols of each downlink subframe in each component carrier with the number of OFDM symbols being indicated on the PCFICH.
 Downlink and uplink scheduling grants (consisting of UE identity, time-frequency resources and transport format) and hybrid-ARQ acknowledgements are transmitted on the PDCCH and PHICH, respectively.
 Each grant is transmitted on a separate PDCCH using QPSK modulation.

-Uplink control information (UCI), consisting of channel-status information, scheduling requests and hybrid-ARQ acknowledgements, is transmitted at the band edges of the primary uplink component carrier the PUCCH.
-Alternatively, parts of the control signaling can be multiplexed with data on the PUSCH.
+Uplink control information (UCI), consisting of channel-status information, scheduling requests and hybrid-ARQ acknowledgements, is transmitted at the band edges of the primary uplink component carrier.
+Alternatively, parts of the control signaling can be multiplexed with data on PUSCH.

-1.3.3.7 MBSFN operation
+1.3.3.6 MBSFN operation

 Multicast/Broadcast over Single Frequency Network (MBSFN) transmission, where the same signal is transmitted from multiple, time-synchronized cells, is supported by the MCH transport channel.
 One component carrier can support simultaneous unicast and broadcast support through time-domain multiplexing of MCH and DL-SCH transmissions.
-Terminals are provided with MBSFN scheduling information such that they can exploit DRX and only wake up when the service of interest is transmitted.

 2. Detailed Specification of the Radio Interface Technology